Bat Yam: Transportation

-Two stations opened in the city in 2011 as part of the new Tel Aviv – Rishon LeZion West line: Bat Yam-Yoseftal Railway Station and Bat Yam-Komemiyut Railway Station.
+Two railway stations opened in the city in 2011 as part of the new Tel Aviv–Rishon LeZion West line: Bat Yam–Yoseftal railway station and Bat Yam–Komemiyut railway station.

-Bat Yam will be served by several new stations on both the Red Line of the Tel Aviv Light Rail and the Metro line M3.
+Bat Yam is served by the Red Line of the Tel Aviv Light Rail since August 18, 2023, and is planned to be served by the Metro line M3.
 The city will be the terminus for both lines and the lines will meet at the new Yoseftal Station.

 The city will be served by the Ayalon Route of the Ofnidan bike path network.